If you are looking for a dog that has a muscular build yet is a regular sweetheart, with nothing but love and affection towards his family?

 But, despite their origin, and the well known nice personality of this breed, one fact remains the same for every Labrador Retriever, they are problematic teenagers.

-During their adolescent stage, Labs are known to be really active and in most cases destructive.
+During their adolescent stage, Labs are known to be active and in most cases destructive.

 They can often be seen eating socks, children’s toys, and even rocks.

-The damage part aside, this is dangerous for them and in most cases, these dogs needed surgical removal of the thing they swallowed.
+The damaged part aside, this is dangerous for them and in most cases, these dogs needed surgical removal of the thing they swallowed.

 During the training, all you have to do is be consistent and patient, and you will see how, as he grows up, your dog shapes into a calm, well-mannered citizen.